Dust Control Safety Talk

 Try different methods of work, like a direct fastening system to reduce dust

-If you are unable to completely stop the dust there are ways to reduce the dust that is getting into the air.
-There are two main ways of accomplishing dust control:
+If you are unable to completely stop dust from being produced, there are ways to reduce the dust that in the air.
+There are two main methods for dust control:

-Water- The use of water can damp down dust clouds.
-It just needs to be used correctly.
-You would need to make sure that enough water is being supplied at the right levels for the whole time that the work is being done, just wetting your materials will not help.
+Water - The use of water to wet materials can cut down on dust clouds.
+However, water needs to be used correctly.
+You need to make sure enough water is supplied and distributed at the right levels for the entire duration of the work being done.
+Just wetting your materials once will not help reduce dust exposure.

-On-tool extraction- This can remove dust as it is being produced.
-One type is the local exhaust ventilation (LEV) system that can fit directly onto a tool.
-This system consists of several parts including, the tool, extraction unit, and tubing.
+On-tool extraction- On-tool extraction systems remove dust from the air as soon as it is produced by a tool.
+One type of on-tool extraction is a local exhaust ventilation (LEV) system that fits directly onto the tool itself.
+These systems consists of several parts including the tool, extraction unit, and tubing.

-RPE equipment can also help with dust when water or on-toll extraction cannot reduce the exposure enough.
-If you are using RPE you need to make sure it is adequate for the amount and type of dust you are being exposed to.
+In addition to your normal personal protective equipment (PPE), RPE equipment can also help with dust when water or on-tool extraction cannot reduce exposure significantly.
+If you are using RPE, you need to make sure it is adequate for the amount and type of dust you are exposed to.

-RPE has an assigned protection factor also called an ADF which shows how much protection it gives to the person wearing it.
+RPE has an assigned protection factor, also called an ADF, which shows how much protection it provides the person wearing it.
 The general level for construction dust is an ADF of 20.
 This means the person who is wearing the mask only breaths one-twentieth of the amount of dust in the air.
-In some woods, you can also use an APF of 10 if the dust risk is lower.
+With some woods, you can also use an APF of 10, if the dust risk is lower.